Lingzhi-Pan/PILOT/README.md

 We provide three types of conditions to guide the inpainting process: text, spatial controls, and reference images.
 Each condition-control refers to a different configuration in the directory `configs/`.

 ### Text
+Modify the `model_path` parameter in the config file to point to the directory where you saved your SD model, and then execute the following instruction:
 ```
 python run_example.py --config_file configs/t2i_step50.yaml
 ```
 ![image](https://github.com/Lingzhi-Pan/PILOT/blob/main/assets/text_add.png)

 ### Text + Spatial Controls
+First, download the ControlNet checkpoint, such as ControlNet conditioned on Scribble images, published by Lvmin Zhang from the following link: https://huggingface.co/lllyasviel/sd-controlnet-scribble.
+Then, execute the instructions below:
 ```
 python run_example.py --config_file configs/controlnet_step30.yaml
 ```
+You can also download other ControlNet models published by Lvmin Zhang to enable inpainting with other conditions such as canny map, segmentation map, and normal map.
 ![image](https://github.com/Lingzhi-Pan/PILOT/blob/main/assets/controlNet_results.png)

 ### Text + Reference Image
+Download the checkpoint of IP-Adapter from the website "https://huggingface.co/h94/IP-Adapter", and then run the following instruction:
 ```
 python run_example.py --config_file configs/ipa_step30.yaml
 ```
 ![image](https://github.com/Lingzhi-Pan/PILOT/blob/main/assets/ip_adapter_a.png)

 ### Text + Spatial Controls + Reference Image
+You can also use ControlNet and IP-Adapter together to achieve multi-condition controls:
 ```
 python run_example.py --config_file configs/ipa_controlnet_step30.yaml
 ```